singe/wifi-frequency-hacker/README.md

 Installing
 ----------

-You need to do two things to install this.
+If you have a crda compiled with external key support, you need to do two things to install this.
 The first is to overwrite your existing regulatory.bin with the new one.
 The second is to copy my public key to the right directory.

 When overwriting the .bin, make sure to make a backup of the original so you can go back to normal wifi function if you need to/want to.